Nevada State Horizontal Gold and Black Logo

 Language Translation.
 AI translates text and speech for non-native speakers.
 AI can make resources available to you that would otherwise be inaccessible due to language barriers.
 If you do use an translated material, take care to check the accuracy of the translation yourself or with a native speaker.
 You should include instructions in the prompt on how literal of a translation you want or how to handle transcription errors.
 AI can struggle with idiomatic phrases and transcription errors.
 It also has no guarantee of accuracy, often resulting in outputs that are not to be found in the original input text without warning.
 It will not warn you that text is missing or that it is making educated guesses.

 Note that you are responsible for the work you turn in.
 If content generated by an AI tool in inaccurate or doesn’t fit the criteria of a given assignment, you are held accountable for those mistakes.
 A good rule of thumb is to carefully check all work generated by an AI including verifying solutions, checking facts and sources, and editing outputs.
+The American Association of Colleges and Universities in collaboration with Elon University has developed a Student Guide to Artificial Intelligence.
+This comprehensive guide can help you effectively and responsibly approach AI on campus.

 Faculty